AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/site-creation/create-site.md

 ---
-title: Creating a New Site
+title: Creating a Site
-description: Learn how to use AEM to create a new site using site templates to define the style and structure of your site.
+description: Learn how to use AEM to create a site using site templates to define the style and structure of your site.
 feature: Administering
 role: Admin
 ---

-# Creating a New Site {#new-site}
+# Creating a Site {#creating-site}

-Learn how to use AEM create a new site using site templates to define the style and structure of your site.
+Learn how to use AEM create a site using site templates to define the style and structure of your site.

 ## Overview {#overview}

-Before content authors can create pages with new content, the site must first be created.
+Before content authors can create pages with content, the site must first be created.
 This is generally performed by an AEM administrator who defines the initial structure of the site.
-Site creation through the use of site templates makes the process fast and flexible.
+Using site templates makes site creation fast and flexible.

 ## Planning Site Structure {#structure}

-You should take time to consider your site's purpose and planned content well in advance.
+Take time to consider your site's purpose and planned content well in advance.
 This will drive how you design the structure of the site.
-A good site structure supports easy navigation and content discovery for your site visitors as well as supports various AEM features such as [multi site management and translation.](/help/sites-cloud/administering/msm-and-translation.md)
+A good site structure supports easy navigation and content discovery for your site visitors as well as supports various AEM features such as [multisite management and translation.](/help/sites-cloud/administering/msm-and-translation.md)

 >[!TIP]
 >